Eschatologue/CM_wiki/docs/class/fighter/witchblade.md

 # Witchblade

-> *Forsake Your Purity to Right the Wrongs of the World - Written by Laserllama - Adapted to 2024 PHB by Eschatologue*
+> *Enhance Martial Prowess with Eldritch Macic*

 Those who walk the dark path of the Witchblade are driven by an overwhelming desire to destroy the great evils of the world.
 Those especially dedicated, those willing to give up anything, are often approached by Eldritch Powers, beings of otherworldly might.
-These benefactors offer power in return for a fraction of the warrior's soul or unquestioning fealty
+These benefactors offer power in return for a fraction of the warrior's soul or unquestioning fealty.

+> Written by Laserllama - Adapted to 2024 PHB by Eschatologue

 ### Level 3: Pact Magic